rossmaclean/rossmaclean/README.md

 Please have a look around

 # About Me
 I'm a full stack engineer living in Glasgow, Scotland.
-In my free time I enjoy working on side projects, flying in X-Plane, and writing scripts to compare the performance of various programming languages and algorithm implementations.

 ## Interesting Repositories
 - [setup](https://github.com/rossmaclean/setup)